MarKamenov/Front-end/React/Smarter-Click/README.md

 For routing we use react-router-dom.

-Folder Structure After creation, your project should look like this:

 These files must exist with exact filenames:

 public/index.html is the page template; src/index.js or if using typescipt index.tsx is the JavaScript entry point.
 Available Scripts In the project directory, you can run: